Ab0213ab/PaycheckHelper/README.md

 paycheck amount.
 Each paycheck amount is Serialized and logged in a .txt file on the user's machine to assist with tracking accuracy, budgeting needs, etc. The paycheck amount is then Deserialized and displayed to the user.
 The application also allows for stored user settings which can be changed by the user based on pay increases, tax changes, etc. All field data is checked and exceptions are handled.
-Planned future features for this application include an interface for reading previously logged paychecks, GUI improvements, and perhaps database connectivity.
+Potential future features for this application include an interface for reading previously logged paychecks, GUI improvements, and database connectivity.

 [Back to Table of Contents](#table-of-contents)